wso2/docs-is/en/docs/learn/multi-attribute-login.md

 You have now successfully set up WSO2 Identity Server to allow multi-attribute login.

 ## Using Multi Attribute login
-After configuring multi attribute login in WSO2 IS, the users can use any of the configured attributes to login.
+When multi-attribute login is configured in WSO2 IS, application users can use any of the configured attributes to login.

 ### Example: Allow users to use mobile number as a login identifier.